ermongroup/cs228-notes/inference/jt/index.md

 ### Sum-product message passing for factor trees

-The sum-product message passing variant of belief propagation can also be applied to factor trees, with a slight modification.
+Sum-product message passing can also be applied to factor trees with a slight modification.
 Recall that a factor graph is a bipartite graph with edges going between variables and factors, with an edge signifying a factor depends on a variable.
-We can perform VE on factor graphs through a modified version of the above algorithm.

 On factor graphs, we have two types of messages: variable-to-factor messages $$\nu$$ and factor-to-variable messages $$\mu$$.

-{% include maincolumn_img.html src='assets/img/factor-graph-messages.png' %}

 Both messages require taking a product, but only the factor-to-variable messages $$\mu$$ require a sum.

 $$
-\nu_{var(i)\to fac(s)}(x_i) = \prod_{t\in\mathcal N(i)\setminus s}\mu_{fac(t)\to var(i)}(x_i) \\
+\nu_{var(i)\to fac(s)}(x_i) = \prod_{t\in\mathcal N(i)\setminus s}\mu_{fac(t)\to var(i)}(x_i)
+\\
 \mu_{fac(s)\to var(i)}(x_i) = \sum_{x_{\mathcal N(s)\setminus i}}f_s(x_{\mathcal N(s)})\prod_{j\in\mathcal N(s)\setminus i}\nu_{var(j)\to fac(s)}(x_j)
 $$

+{% include maincolumn_img.html src='assets/img/factor-graph-messages.png' %}

-So now the algorithm proceeds in the same way as above: as long as there is a factor or variable ready to transmit to a variable or factor, respectively, send the appropriate factor-to-variable or variable-to-factor message as defined above.
+The algorithm proceeds in the same way as with undirected graphs: as long as there is a factor (or variable) ready to transmit to a variable (or factor), send the appropriate factor-to-variable (or variable-to-factor) message as defined above.

 ### Max-product message passing

-So far, we have said very little about the second type of inference we are interested in performing, which are MAP queries
+The second variant of the belief propagation algorithm, called max-product message passing, is used to perform MAP inference

 $$ \max_{x_1, \dotsc, x_n} p(x_1, \dotsc, x_n). $$

-The framework we have introduced for marginal queries now lets us easily perform MAP queries as well.
-The key observation to make, is that we can decompose the problem of MAP inference in exactly the same way as we decomposed the marginal inference problem by replacing sums with maxes.
+The framework we have introduced for marginal inference now lets us easily perform MAP inference as well.
+The key observation is that the sum and max operators both distribute over products.
+Thus, replacing sums in marginal inference with maxes, we are able to solve the MAP inference problem.

 For example, we may compute the partition function of a chain MRF as follows: